Relaunched Rainbow Ally Programme - April 2021

 - Think about what you can do in your role/department to further promote an LGBTQUA+ inclusive environment.

-- Think about whether the language used on promotional material, policies, webpages is gender-neutral (read more about gender-neutral language here ).
+- Think about whether the language used on promotional material, policies, webpages is gender-neutral (read more about gender-neutral language here Link opens in a new window).

 - Commit to not gendering individuals whose gender identity is not known to you.